Sweetnow/librecframework/Readme.md

 - [ ] Add `DGL` module support
 - [ ] Convergence judgment based on linear fitting instead of early-stopping
 - [ ] Replace `Visdom` to `Tensorboard` for visualization of training
+- [ ] Avoid same-id error in metric and speed up by sorting top-k, providing context manager